What is the Zoom Tool?

 Does the zoom tool work on touch devices?

 Yes!
-The zoom tool fully supports touch gestures including pinch-to-zoom, double-tap zoom, and two-finger panning on touch-enabled devices.
+The zoom tool fully supports touch gestures including pinch-to-zoom, double-tap zoom, and panning by dragging with a single finger.
+On touch devices with a keyboard attached, the arrow keys also pan the canvas.

 What happens if the zoom tool encounters an error?